Dadar Gulung: Indonesian Pandan Pancakes With Coconut Palm Sugar Filling

 If possible, try your best to get palm sugar (coconut sugar).
 If you shop at an Asian Indian/ Pakistani shop, it’s also called jaggery.
 Because this sugar is just the best pair for the coconut.
 The two make the filling irresistibly good.

 However, it’s not the end of the world if you can not get palm sugar.
-Dark soft brown sugar or dark muscovado sugar will suffice to substitute.
-When you do, ensure you put a little bit more pandan leaf so the fragrance of your filling will still be tropical.
+Dark soft brown sugar or dark muscovado sugar will suffice as a substitute.
+When you do, ensure you add a little more pandan leaf so the fragrance of your filling stays tropical.
 Ha.

 It’s basically like making ordinary pancakes or crepes.
-So, you mix all the pancake ingredients, whisk them until you get a smooth batter without the lump.
-Set aside while you get on with making the coconut stuffing.
+So, you mix all the pancake ingredients and whisk them until you get a smooth, lump-free batter.
+Set aside while you make the coconut stuffing.

 As for the filling, you just mix all the ingredients and cook it until all the liquid evaporates.
 This will leave you with a sticky and moist coconut mixture.

-When you fry the pancake, you don’t really need any oil or fat on your frying pan.
+When you fry the pancake, you don’t really need any oil or fat in your frying pan.
 Because the coconut milk in the batter acts as the fat/ oil for the pancake.
-But if you feel you must, you can just put a drop of oil on the pan, wipe it all over with a kitchen towel.
+But if you feel you must, you can just put a drop of oil in the pan and wipe it all over with a kitchen towel.

-To assemble, you put a tablespoon of coconut filling across a pancake, fold it on both sides and roll it over.
+To assemble, spread a tablespoon of coconut filling across a pancake, fold it over on both sides, and roll it up.

 A stack of Dadar Gulung - the Indonesian pandan pancake with coconut and palm sugar filling.

-In Indonesia, people will enjoy their late afternoon snacks with a cup of coffee or tea.
+In Indonesia, people enjoy their late-afternoon snacks with a cup of coffee or tea.

-There are endless choices for snacks that can be savoury or sweet.
+There are endless snack choices, both savory and sweet.
 And Dadar Gulung can be an option for the latter.

-Take a look at the following savoury and sweet for your next afternoon cuppa.
+Take a look at the following savory and sweet treats for your next afternoon cuppa.

 Indonesian rolled pancakes with coconut stuffing - Dadar Gulung.